-- 1. Continue to apply our pay structures consistently, calibrate between teams, and monitor the departmental gender pay gap contributions as part of our annual salary review process. - 2.
-Seek to attract a more even mix of genders for administration/service and apprenticeship delivery roles, and reduce any effect of bias that may exist in the hiring, development, or promotion of employees based on gender. - 3.
-Continue to encourage existing employees (in particular female employees) to undertake and complete the Chartered Financial Analyst ® (CFA) Programme qualification at the Company's expense through Kaplan's "Gift of Knowledge" programme in preparation for future vacancies within the Banking and Finance Tutor team.
+Continue to apply our pay structures consistently, calibrate between teams, and monitor the departmental gender pay gap contributions as part of our annual salary review process.

+Seek to attract a more even mix of genders for administration/ service and apprenticeship delivery roles, and reduce any effect of bias that may exist in the hiring, development, or promotion of employees based on gender.

+Adjust our resourcing models to create opportunities for less experienced candidates where the external market lacks gender balance.